james007crocker/V3_Submission_Dec9th/README.md

 -------------------------------------------

 ##CONTENTS:

- - Package-Diagram.pdf: xplanations Graphical representation and explanation of implementations and what they convey.
+ - Package-Diagram.pdf: Graphical representation and explanation of implementations and what they convey.

  - Source Code: Contains all source and header files necessary for the program to function.